jhould007/lumaa-spring-2025-ai-ml/README.md

  Based on your query, we think you'd enjoy the following movies:

-You provided us with the following query: "I like action movies set in space" This is how many recommendations you wanted: 5
+You provided us with the following query: "I like action movies set in space" <br>
+This is how many recommendations you wanted: 5 <br>
 Here are 5 movies we think you'll love.

 Movie 1: "Gattaca".
 Similarity score: 0.2324916639956013.